 Last but not least, you need to choose the right weights.
 As a rule of thumb, heavier weights will sink your net faster, and catch more fish.
 On the other hand, they will be harder to throw properly, so it’s important that you find good middle ground.

 Net size, mesh size, weights, what does this really mean?
 Well, for baits 2–3 inches long, a 5′ and 1/4″ mesh will do fine in most cases.
 Nets like this one can get you plenty of smaller bait fish like sardines.
 For a 9″ mullet, on the other hand, you’ll need something like an 8’1″ mesh net.

-This isn’t exact science, of course.
+This isn’t an exact science, of course.
 You still have to consider things like water depth, currents, your strength, and other factors.
-Most of all, you need to try, and fail, and then try again.
-Nothing beats experience, and that rings true for cast netting, same as for any other bait catching tactic.
+Most of all, you need to try, fail, and then try again.
+Nothing beats experience, and that rings true for cast netting, the same as for any other bait-catching tactic.